Quantifying the stability of the anion ordering in SrVO$_2$H: Computational model and methods

-{\it Computational model and methods}---As a computational model, we considered possible anion configurations in Sr$_8$V$_8$O$_{16}$H$_8$, by replacing one third of oxygens with hydrogens in the $2\times 2\times 2$ supercell of SrVO$_3$, and optimized their structures in the way described in the Supplemental Material~\cite{sppl}.
+As a computational model, we considered possible anion configurations in Sr$_8$V$_8$O$_{16}$H$_8$, by replacing one third of oxygens with hydrogens in the $2\times 2\times 2$ supercell of SrVO$_3$, and optimized their structures in the way described in Sec.~\ref{sec:comput_cond}.
 Because of a formidable number of possible anion configurations even for our relatively small-sized simulation cell, we restricted our analysis to the configurations satisfying that each vanadium atom has two nearest-neighboring hydrogen atoms.
 This constraint is energetically natural and often applied for analysis of anion (dis)ordering in materials with $M$O$_4X_2$ octahedra ($X$: anion other than oxygen)~\cite{corr_disorder}.
 By using this assumption, the number of possible (symmetrically-inequivalent) crystal structures becomes around 250.

 We focused on the following two quantities to characterize anion configurations.
 One is the number of {\it trans} configurations of hydrogens around vanadiums, $n_{trans}$, which is up to eight since our supercell includes eight vanadium atoms.
 The other one is the number of a pair of two hydrogens with specific relative positions as shown in Fig.~\ref{fig:1}(c) with a solid circle, $n_{neighbor}$.
-Here, we avoid double-counting pairs of the equivalent hydrogens due to the periodic boundary condition, and then, e,g., $n_{neighbor}$ is eight for the $2\times 2\times 2$ supercell constructed from the experimental structure of SrVO$_2$H shown in Fig.~\ref{fig:1}(a).
+Note that the atoms used for defining $n_{neighbor}$ are two vanadiums and two hydrogens surrounded with the solid circle in Fig.~\ref{fig:1}(c), and the other atoms shown in this figure are irrelevant to the definition.
+In other words, $n_{neighbor}$ is the number of the square-shaped relative position of these four atoms: V-V-H-H. Here, we avoid double-counting pairs of the equivalent hydrogens due to the periodic boundary condition, and then, e,g., $n_{neighbor}$ is eight for the $2\times 2\times 2$ supercell constructed from the experimental structure of SrVO$_2$H shown in Fig.~\ref{fig:1}(a).

+These two quantities were chosen by the following reason.
+First, we can represent the hydrogen configuration in Sr$_8$V$_8$O$_{16}$H$_8$ by a vector ${\bm x}=\{ x_1, x_2, \dots, x_{24} \}$ where $x_i$ denotes whether the $i$-th oxygen site in Sr$_8$V$_8$O$_{24}$ (i.e., a $2\times 2\times 2$ supercell of SrVO$_3$) is replaced with hydrogen ($x_i=1$) or not ($x_i=0$).
+One can also uniquely specify a hydrogen configuration by a set of the values of all the $k$-th monomial $x_{i_1} x_{i_2} \dots x_{i_k}$ up to 8th order, where $k$-th monomial corresponds to the $k$-body correlation among hydrogen (e.g., $x_5 x_7 x_9=1$ means that hydrogens occupy the 5th, 7th, and 9th anion sites).
+Thus, we expect the relation,